The best integrated washer dryers to buy in 2024

 What are some useful features I should look out for in an integrated washer dryer?

 Integrated washer dryers cram a lot of functionality into a standard size, built-in appliance.
-So, it should come as no surprise that this type of washer dryer tends not to offer as many fancy features as the average freestanding, single-function appliance does.
-With that said, there are a few useful extras that we would recommend looking out for in your integrated washer dryer.
-Some have a steam cleaning mode, which can make a big difference to the freshness of your wash load.
-Meanwhile, smart, connected washer dryers offer features, such as remote operability and additional programmes, which some users will find useful.
+So, it should come as no surprise that this type of washer dryer tends to not offer as many fancy features as the average freestanding, single-function appliance.
+That said, there are a few useful extras that we would recommend looking for in your integrated washer dryer.
+For example, some models incorporate a steam cleaning mode, which can make a big difference to the freshness of your load.
+Meanwhile, smart washer dryers will be able to offer features via a connected smartphone app, such as remote operation and additional programmes, which some users will find useful.

 How energy-efficient is a washer dryer?